OracleOfAggieland/denarii-mvp/manual-accessibility-testing-guide.md

 # Manual Accessibility Testing Guide

-This guide provides step-by-step instructions for manually testing the accessibility features of the purple-themed chatbot interface.
+This guide provides step-by-step instructions for manually testing the accessibility features of the purple-themed Denarii Advisor interface.

 ## 1. Keyboard Navigation Testing